cjxo/blog-api/README.md

     - [X] Working Sign Up Page!
 Remember CORS?

     - [X] Working Sign In Page!
-w      - Ok, so I should somehow know how to do authentication using react-router-dom...
+      - Ok, so I should somehow know how to do authentication using react-router-dom...
 I also need to rearrange my routes like different appearance for users who arent signed in, etc.
       - There is also something called refresh token, and I need to make that thing secure as possible.
 Internet says something about httpOnly, and some crazy terms that IDK about.
       - What about having sing-up, sign-in, and homepage have their own pages instead of separating them?
       - [X] How can we make JWT Tokens persist?